- Plumbing Installation & Replacement

 When it comes time to replace your water heater, you may be surprised to see that there is a new option on the market.
 You may choose to replace your old tank heater with a similar model, but you no longer have only that option.
 You can also choose to have a tankless water heater installed, which heats water only as you need it.

-If you are interested in learning more about tankless water heaters and how they compare to traditional tank models, call Saddleback Plumbing today.
-One of our plumbers can discuss with you the differences between both models and how each will work in your home.
+If you are interested in learning more about tankless water heaters and how they compare to traditional tank models, call Saddleback Plumbing Heating & Air today.
+One of our plumbing technicians can discuss with you the differences between both models and how each will work in your home.

 Which is Cheaper to Install: Tank or Tankless Water Heaters?

 The cost of installing a new water heater can be very different between tank and tankless models.
 A tank water heater is very inexpensive to install, especially when replacing an existing model that isn’t leaking and has good connections.
 We will simply remove the old tank water heater and replace it with a new model that offers a similar capacity.